abeltje1/abeltje1.github.io/en/je-eerste-stappen.md

 ## Creating teams
 For starters; it's necessary to understand that eitje is all about your team.
 All your teammembers are automatically added to the **General** Team, but you can easily create more teams.
 In the following tutorial we will show you how to create a new team.

-Creating a new team is done under the tab **Teammembers**.
-On the bottom right side of panel you can click the button that says **Start new Team**.
-Just make sure you enter a name and decide if you would like to have a chatgroup with it.
+Creating a new team is done under the tab **Team**.
+On the bottom you can click the button that says **Add Team**.
+Just make sure you enter a name and decide if you would like to automatically create a chatgroup with it.

 <video controls
        muted